PalmForest0/PvZ.Replanted.GameLibs/README.md

-# BepInEx for Modding PvZ: Replanted
+# BepInEx Library for Modding PvZ: Replanted
-Reference this nuget package to get access to the unhollowed assemblies of PvZ: Replanted.
+Reference this package to get access to the unhollowed assemblies of PvZ: Replanted.